POTS Physiotherapy Brisbane Southside.

 - Avoid triggers such as excessive heat or prolonged standing.

 Postural Orthostatic Tachycardia Syndrome, while complex, is navigable with the right support and care.
-Our physiotherapy team is dedicated to understanding your unique needs and guiding you towards improved health and well-being.
-If you or a loved one are suffering from POTS or suspecting you might be, come in and see our friendly Coorparoo and Tarragindi physiotherapists today!
+Our physiotherapy team is dedicated to understanding your unique needs and guiding you toward improved health and well-being.
+If you or a loved one are suffering from POTS or suspecting you might be, come in and see our friendly Tarragindi physiotherapists today!

 Call us on 07 3706 3407 or email [email protected] for a booking.
 We would love to work with you.